okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/xaas/index.md

 <ApiLifecycle access="ea" /><!--LEA for both Classic and Identity Engine.
 Okta needs to turn on IDENTITY_SOURCE_APPS FF (not Self-Service)-->

 The Okta Identity Sources API provides a mechanism to synchronize an HR source (the custom identity source) with Okta user profiles in an org.
-This API supports the Anything-as-a-Source (XaaS) solution.
-See [Build an Anything-as-a-Source custom client integration](https://6346d2bcc01af01731982563--reverent-murdock-829d24.netlify.app/docs/guides/anything-as-a-source/).
+This API supports the Anything-as-a-Source (XaaS) feature.
+See [Build an Anything-as-a-Source custom client integration](/docs/guides/anything-as-a-source/).

 ## Identity Sources API operations